-After a magnificent morning exploring the MOHAI in Seattle, the AFAR Experiences group headed to a very special venue, a artisan popup shop called “Our Material World” curated exclusively for us by Laura Sullivan Cassidy, Seattle Met’s style editor.
+After a magnificent morning exploring the MOHAI in Seattle, the AFAR Experiences group headed to a very special venue, an artisan popup shop called “Our Material World” curated exclusively for us by Laura Sullivan Cassidy, Seattle Met's style editor.
 Seattle Met is a really great Seattle magazine that covers just about everything you would need to know, but I love their food and local culture stories (of course!).

-The pop-up shop consisted of 16 mini-shops inside an abandoned building christened Love City Love in the Capitol Hill.
+The pop-up shop consisted of 16 mini-shops inside an abandoned building christened Love City Love in Capitol Hill.
 I am not a shopper, but I shopped.
 I shopped so much that I forgot to take pictures of the gorgeous space!
-Thankfully other people weren’t as distracted as I!
+Thankfully other people weren't as distracted as I!

 It was gorgeous inside!